Don't Panic! A Web-surfer's Guide to Online Security

 - To enable disk encryption on recent versions of Windows, you just turn on BitLocker, and on macOS you need to set up FileVault.
 If you have an Apple iPhone or iPad running a recent version of iOS or PadOS, encryption is enabled by default, as it is on most recent Android devices.

 It’s also important to keep your software up-to-date and install operating system security updates as soon as they become available.
 The series of ransomware attacks that incapacitated dozens of companies and organizations around the world in 2017 exploited Windows security vulnerabilities that primarily impacted users running older and unpatched versions of Microsoft’s flagship operating system.
-Some hardware vulnerabilities, like Meltdown, can only mitigated through operating system updates.
+Some hardware vulnerabilities, like Meltdown, can only be mitigated through operating system updates.